 One day a train stopped outside the camp and a man, who was not Japanese, wearing a khaki uniform walked up to the gate and asked to be let in.
 He entered the camp and told the men that the war was over.

 The guards were standing nearby, but their guns were leaning against a building.
 The POWs rushed the guns and so did the guards.
 After a short struggle, the guards let go of the guns and left.
 To the POW’s this was the first proof that the war was over.
 When the Japanese gave the POWs beer, they knew the war was over.
 On August 19, the camp commandant officially told them the war had ended.
 When American planes appeared and started to drop them supplies, the prisoners’ belief was confirmed.

-After the war, Abel saw House, the man who had escaped and now a sergeant, standing outside an Army Recruiting Office.
+After the war, Abel saw House, the man who had escaped from the camp.
+He was now a sergeant, standing outside an Army Recruiting Office.
 When Sgt.
 House saw Abel he turned away from him and would not acknowledge Abel.
 Abel presumed that House did not know that the other men were not killed because he had escaped.

-Abel resided in San Antonio, Texas, and his fishing buddy was Joseph Lajzer of Company B, who had been a POW with him.
+Abel was still in the Army in 1950 and served in Korea during the Korean War and was wounded twice.
+He was sent to Japan and later returned home.
+When he left the military he resided in San Antonio, Texas, and his fishing buddy was Joseph Lajzer of Company B, who had been a POW with him.
 Abel also enjoyed giving presentations about his experiences as a POW.